 “We’re very lucky in Edinburgh to be blessed with a vibrant international scene, our team is from all nationalities and walks of life.
 It really helps us in terms of perspective.
 It’s hard to find good people but Edinburgh is a big place and full of talent.”

 As for what makes a great developer, Robin believes life experience and a sense of the ‘real world’ plays a crucial part.
 “I can’t code, but what makes a great developer in my humble opinion is the ability to think in another dimension – the real world.

 “Developers who know what it’s like to work in retail or hospitality can truly put themselves in our customers shoes.
 That’s not to say you need to have done it, it just means to build something great and easy to use, you need to imagine really hard!”

 Experience with CodeClan

 iZettle began working with CodeClan in August 2016 and Robin admits that he had been skeptical of the 16-week intensive programme in the beginning.

 “Yes, hugely.
 We thought how can someone learn to code in 16 weeks and be ready for commercial development?
 We were so wrong, and the proof is in the pudding.

-“We can go to the premises, meet and see the potential candidates in action as well as tell them a bit about what we do.
-Our first CodeClan employee came on board in August last year.”
+“We can go to the premises, meet and see the potential candidates in action as well as tell them a bit about what we do.”

-The fact that the average age of our graduates is 31, and that they’re most likely career changers, is another benefit for intelligentpos.
+The fact that the average age of our graduates is 31, and that they’re most likely career changers, is another benefit for iZettle.